How to build M.A.X. Port

 This way the master branch will be checked out initially which we can test with the git branch command.

 At this stage we should be standing inside the source code’s root folder.
 Here we should create a build folder where all the output and temporary files will be placed by the build environment.
-E.g. mkdir build && cd build.
+E.g. mkdir Debug && cd Debug.

 cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchain-linux-i686.cmake -DCMAKE_BUILD_TYPE=Debug -DBUILD_SHARED_LIBS=ON -DCMAKE_INSTALL_PREFIX=/usr/local ..

 The user is supposed to have sudo access in a terminal window.
-A fresh install of Ubuntu 23.10 is assumed, e.g. the installable cmake package is 3.24 or newer.
+A fresh install of 64 bit version of Ubuntu 22.04 is assumed.

 sudo apt-get update